August 26, 2025|zkVerify

 The zkVerify Foundation, in partnership with Horizen Labs, is excited to announce our Verified Hacker House in New Delhi, India, from September 22nd to 29th, 2025, with our Verified Hackathon taking place from September 22nd to 25th!

-Participants will receive accommodation, daily meals, and access to exclusive workshops led by zkVerify, Horizen, and partners to be announced.
+Participants will receive accommodation, daily meals, and access to exclusive workshops led by zkVerify, Horizen, and our partners at Phala Network and Self!

 This event builds on the success of our previous online and in-person hackathons and workshops, which brought together hundreds of developers and dozens of projects, including at our Verified Hacker House in Ho Chi Minh.